iesahin/xvc/README.md

 ## 🏃🏾 Quicktart

-Xvc tracks your files and directories on top of Git.
-To start run the following command in the repository.
+Xvc seamlessly monitors your files and directories on top of Git.
+To commence, execute the following command within the repository:

 ```console
 $ git init # if you're not already in a Git repository